SPACE HABITAT R&D

 TESSERAE: Exhibition Pavilion

 Aurelia Institute's first R&D test case in novel space habitat development – TESSERAE’s self-assembling space architecture paradigm – has been flown to the ISS to assess its technical feasibility.
-Now, the Institute’s first foray into full-scale habitat design, the TESSERAE Space Habitat Pavilion, will connect the public to the future of life in space through an Earth-based demonstration.
+Now, the Institute’s first foray into full-scale habitat design, the TESSERAE Space Habitat Pavilion, connects the public to the future of life in space through an Earth-based demonstration.

-As part of this vision, we built a life-size, interactive space habitat as part of our residency at the Autodesk Technology Center Boston, using advanced technologies in simulation, prototyping, and fabrication to develop the core architectural concept and interior design.
+The team built a life-size, interactive space habitat as part of our residency at the Autodesk Technology Center Boston, using advanced technologies in simulation, prototyping, and fabrication to develop the core architectural concept and interior design.
 In 2022, we developed a modular, reconfigurable skeleton for the pavilion, for which we were nominated and selected as finalists in the 3D Pioneers International Design Competition.

 The Space Habitat Pavilion had a soft-launch in summer 2024, coinciding with the ISS R&D Conference in Boston.
-From there it debuted to the public as part of the “Home Beyond Earth” exhibit at Seattle’s Museum of Flight, which runs through January 2025.
+From there it debuted to the public as part of the “Home Beyond Earth” exhibit at Seattle’s Museum of Flight, which ran through January 2025.

 The interior of the TESSERAE Space Habitat Pavilion features a series of functional tiles and installations designed to take advantage of the unique affordances of microgravity.

-The Green Vault protects, sustains, and highlights the importance of plants in zero-g environments.
-It maintains a variety of vegetables and herbs for both health and flavor.
 The Fermentation Station explores the value of microbes to provide shelf-stable, nutritious, and flavorful food off world.
 Developed in collaboration with CoFab Design, the tile maintains temperature and gas exchange for sourdoughs, pickles, and other fermented foods in the orb chambers.
-These tiles support the TESSERAE pavilion experience centered on growing, cooking, and eating food in zero-g, as well as the community, comfort, and ritual provided to spacefarers while in space.
+In between the two Fermentation Station tiles is a functional ‘HøtPøt’, or zero-g sous-vide boiler, developed by researcher Larissa Zhou.

 Green Vault, protecting and showcasing a variety of vegetables and herbs for space